Andrew McCutchen Player Props: Pirates vs. Marlins

-Andrew McCutchen, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Jesus Luzardo on the hill, June 23 at 6:40 PM ET.
+Andrew McCutchen, with a slugging percentage of .303 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the mound, June 24 at 4:10 PM ET.

 Andrew McCutchen Game Info & Props vs. the Marlins